 On her down time, she loves to play soccer and volleyball or tease her little sister.
 Karinna also loves to talk and meet new people so if you ever see her around don’t be afraid to reach out!

 “Your biggest competition is you”

-Simrah Ali is a second-year student in a three-way duel between economics, finance, and tech.
+Simrah Ali is a third-year student in a three-way duel between economics, finance, and tech.
 Prior to being elected as Director of Business Management, she served as the Executive Vice President for the Economics and Management Science Course Union (EMSCU) and was the youngest woman ever to take on the role.
 During her time with EMSCU, she led a team of over 30 students to deliver a rebrand, a case competition that revolved around the startup scene in Toronto, and a pilot alumni mentorship program.
 She is passionate about student life at TRSM, engaging with alumni and google calendar.
 When she's not running in between classes, student group meetings or conferences, you can find her nose-deep in a book She loves a good conversation and is always ready to chat about anything from South Asian Diaspora culture to the tech scene in Toronto to her life in the Middle East.

 “Be fearless in the pursuit of what sets your soul on fire.”

 Ejay is a 3rd year Business Management student majoring in Real Estate while also pursuing a Marketing minor.
 Throughout his time at Ryerson, he was apart of numerous student groups beginning as an ambassador with the TRSS Street Team for which he is still has affiliations with to this date.
 He also has been heavily invested in the the course union of Real Estate Ryerson as a Marketing Associate, as well as DECA Ryerson competing as a delegate for multiple years.
 Last year, he held the position of Street Team Strategy Manager on the Ted Rogers Students' Society.